MarcusDR/VisualArgumentProjectV2/README.md

 The screenshot titled "LightPollutionEffect" uses a Gaussian blur on a triangle.
 I lowered the opacity of the triangle to let the stars be visible to create a light pollution effect.

+To clean up the graphic I used the inpainting tool to remove stars that were visible in the silhouette of Pittsburgh.

 Pittsburgh Skyline: https://www.cleanpng.com/png-pittsburgh-wall-decal-printing-skyline-art-1804116/